polkadot-developers/polkadot-docs/develop/blockchains/maintenance/runtime-metrics-monitoring.md

   --prometheus-external
 ```

-For more information on the backend components for telemetry or configuring your own server, you can refer to the [`substrate-telemetry`](https://github.com/paritytech/substrate-telemetry){target=\_blank} project or the [`telemetry Helm chart`](https://github.com/paritytech/helm-charts/blob/main/charts/substrate-telemetry/README.md){target=\_blank} for Kubernetes deployments.
+For more information on the backend components for telemetry or configuring your own server, you can refer to the [`substrate-telemetry`](https://github.com/paritytech/substrate-telemetry){target=\_blank} project or the [Substrate Telemetry Helm Chart](https://github.com/paritytech/helm-charts/blob/main/charts/substrate-telemetry/README.md){target=\_blank} for Kubernetes deployments.